Laziness and Selfishness

 • I don’t do household repair or chores.
 Instead, I hire people to do them for us.
 Raking leaves, mowing the lawn and fixing my car, roof, heater, sink can quickly put me into a coma.
 I hire Larry the handyman instead.

-• Even with my work, I don’t take on projects that bore me or even those that don’t excite me, because I do my best commercial writing when I am enthusiastic about the client, the product, and the project.
+• Even with my work, I don’t take on projects that bore me, or even those that don’t excite me, because I do my best commercial writing when I am enthusiastic about the client, the product, and the project.

 Selfishness

-But as Popeye says, I am what I am.
-And I am a guy whose nightmare is being bored with manual labor, at social gatherings, ballet, theater, drama and at all other times.
+But as Popeye says, ‘I yam what I yam.’
+And I am a guy whose nightmare is being bored with manual labor, attending social gatherings, ballets, theaters, dramas, philharmonic symphony orchestras, reading classical literature — and all other “junk” that polite society says “cultured and civilized” people MUST engage in.

 Good or Bad

-Some of my readers may agree and others not.
+Some of my readers may agree and others do not.
 You can’t please everyone.
 At any rate, everyone is entitled to their opinion.

 * * * * * * *